m-whe/cheminf/README.md

 1. smiles-to-inchi.py returns .csv file with new column of inchi_keys generated from canonical SMILES strings

-2. CHEMBLid-to-smiles.py returns .xml query results file and .csv file of canonical SMILES from ChEMBL ID using the CHEMBL API
+2. CHEMBLid-to-smiles.py returns .xml query results file and .csv file of canonical SMILES from ChEMBL ID using the ChEMBL API

 Each workflow has instructions at the top of the file.